 Adverts may be selling equity release as the next best thing.
 However, it’s not for everybody.
-Let’s run through everything you need to know about equity release, how it works and if it’s for you or not.

 What Is Equity Release?

-Typically, the equity release process can take between 4-6 weeks to be completed.
+Typically, the equity release process can take between 4-12 weeks to be completed.
 However, there have been cases where it was completed in just 18 days.
 This affords you peace of mind and the ability to use your equity release sooner than needed.

 You can also make repayments or let the interest increase.
 Better yet, if there’s any loan amount or any accrued interest, it’ll be paid back when you pass away or need long-term medical care.